jeppe-t/jeppe-t/README.md

 Glad to see you here!

-I’m a full-stack web developer who has turned years of freelancing into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop them with cutting-edge backend support.
+I’m a Softare developer.
+Im very into Java, Python and It-security.

-I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing light yet robust systems, distributed yet synchronized and beautiful, but practical.
+Its amazing, what we can do in IT and my journey has just started.

 ## 💫About Me

-🌱 I’m currently learning Python
+🌱 I’m currently learning Python and It-security
 💬 Ask me about IT Security
 ⚡ Fun fact:
 📫 How to reach me, hit the mail